Field Day is fast approaching, so I want to let you all know what the Annapolis Valley Amateur Radio Club (AVARC) has planned for this year.

 Kilo Seven Uniform Mike this is Victor Alpha One Alpha Victor Romeo.
 You are Two Alpha Maritime.

 Victor Alpha One Alpha Victor Romeo you are Four Alpha Utah.

-Thanks for the Four Alpha Utah.
-Good luck with Field Day and 73.
+Roger Four Alpha Utah.
+Good luck and 73.

 A list of the different categories and RAC/ARRL sections will be located in each station.
 As well, the logging software will also have that information.

 We will use the N1MM Logger+ (N1MM Logger Plus) logging software.
 It is a very popular logging program, and is available as freeware:

 There are a wide range of bonus points available for Field Day.
 We will try to take advantage of as many of them as possible.
 They include:

 - Message to the RAC Section Manager